mjmerin/crypto_mining/mining-siacoin.md

     EthDcrMiner64.exe -dpool sia-us-west1.nanopool.org:9999 -ewal wallet_address/machine_nick/email -mode 1

-**wallet_address:** Address of the wallet you created using geth.
+**wallet_address:** Address of the wallet you created using the sia wallet.
 Do not use coinbase ethereum wallet address.
 **machine_nick:**   Give your machine a nickname of your choosing **email:**          Email you want to be notified at when the miner has a status change

 Once again, do not put your coinbase address as it can change periodically and you will lose your mined funds

 Execute the edited script on your terminal

+    ./start_sia_only.bash

 # Monitor Mining Progress